 This Q&A guide explains the legal and practical requirements for using your Italian passport, especially with respect to dual nationals.
 If you have comments or corrections, please send me a private message.
 Include any legal citation(s), if possible.
 You may also wish to discuss Italian passport usage and other issues in Master Thread: Italian Passports

 As with all information posted to this forum, this information should not be treated as formal legal advice.
 Contact a professional attorney specializing in immigration-related matters if you need legal assistance.1.
 What is the purpose of an Italian passport?
 When do I need one?

 The primary purpose of a passport is to facilitate international travel.
 If you are an Italian citizen, you must

 present an Italian passport to Italian

-passport control when entering or exiting Italy (per Law no. 1185 of November 21, 1967).
+when entering.
+(Per Article 24, Law no. 1185, November 21, 1967, Italian citizens leaving Italy without the proper documentation are subject to a fine ranging from 15 to 154 euro.)
 However, for travel to/from many countries within and near Europe, a carta d'identità

 (Italian national ID card) suffices if you have one provided it is not stamped "non valido per l'espatrio."

 Moreover, if you are physically in Italy, and your Italian passport is your only form of Italian government-issued identification, you should